Your Guide to Planning, Planting, and Growing Leucojum

-Sun and Shade: Leucojum is happy to grow in sun or partial shade.
+Sun and Shade: Leucojum will grow and bloom in sun or partial shade.

 Hardiness Zone: The bulbs are winter hardy in growing zones 4-8.

 In the wild, leucojum grows at the edge of woodlands where the soil is moist and the plants are lightly shaded.
-It is well-suited to shade gardens and woodland gardens, as well as wildflower meadows.
+This makes it well-suited to shade gardens and woodland gardens, as well as wildflower meadows.

-The bulbs form a tidy clump of strappy, deep green foliage that stands about 20” tall.
-The flowers are a similar height.
-In flower gardens, leucojum is a long-lived well-behaved plant and an ideal companion for other shade lovers such as pulmonaria, trillium, primroses and bleeding heart.
+Over time, leucojum bulbs will form a grassy clump of foliage that stands about 18” tall.
+In flower gardens, leucojum is a long-lived, well-behaved plant and makes an ideal companion for other shade lovers such as pulmonaria, trillium, primroses and bleeding heart.

-Depth and Spacing: Plant the bulbs 4” deep and 5 to 6” apart on center.
+Depth and Spacing: Plant the bulbs 5 to 6” deep and 5 to 6” apart on center.

 Planting Tips: To get the most natural look, plant leucojum in groups of 6 to 10 bulbs.
 These long-lived perennials may take a couple years to bulk up, but once they do, you'll enjoy flowers every spring for years to come.